kwkraus/HOW-Sessions/sessions/selenium/docs/1-Getting Started.md

   - Add new .NET Core 3.x MSTest project using the Visual Studio provided template.
 - .NET Core cli
   - `dotnet new mstest --name HOW.Selenium.WebApp.Tests.MSTest`

+#### Add Project based reference to `HOW.Selenium.WebApp.Framework` project

+This test project will consume the Page Objects defined within libary when composing new tests.

+Add a Project based reference to `HOW.Selenium.WebApp.Framework`

 #### Add Selenium WebDriver Implementation Nuget Packages